-People who have acid reflux often experience a bitter taste in their mouth due to stomach acids.
-The taste, along with the frequent belching and coughing associated with reflux and GERD, can create nausea and even vomiting in some cases.
+People who have acid reflux often experience a bitter taste in their mouths due to stomach acids.
+The taste, along with the frequent belching and coughing associated with reflux and GERD, can create nausea and even vomit in some cases.

 Indigestion or heartburn is another reflux and GERD symptom that can contribute to nausea.
 Indigestion is the sensation produced by the reflux of acid from the stomach and its contents that irritate the esophagus.

 Treatment of acid reflux and nausea